vmware-tanzu-labs/educates-training-platform/project-docs/workshop-content/workshop-instructions.md

 These work by clearing the full terminal buffer and not just the displayed portion of the terminal buffer.
 It should not have any effect when an application is running in the terminal and it is using visual mode.
 If you want to only clear the displayed portion of the terminal buffer when a command prompt is displayed, you can instead use ``terminal:execute`` and run the ``clear`` command.

+For all clickable actions above where input is directed at a specific terminal session, that terminal will remain selected so any text then manually entered will also be directed to that terminal.

 For copying content to the paste buffer you can use:

 ~~~text